 Element Key Activity Frequency Work Manage demanding and changing workloads and competing priorities.
 Daily Environment Work in a team environment.
 Daily Work in different geographic locations.
-Daily Be exposed to all outdoor weather conditions.
-Regular Work in unstructured environments (e.g. outreach).
-Regular Work office hours with the possibility of extended hours.
+Occasionally Be exposed to all outdoor weather conditions.
+Occasionally Work in unstructured environments (e.g. outreach).
+Occasionally Work office hours with the possibility of extended hours.
+Occasionally Work on-call after hours.
 Regular Work in an open plan office.
-Daily Work in buildings which may be two-storey Regular Sit at a computer or in meetings for extended periods Daily Work in an environment with competing demands.
+Daily Work in buildings which may be two-storey Daily Sit at a computer or in meetings for extended periods Daily Work in an environment with competing demands.
 Daily Present at court and other jurisdictions.
-Occasional People Contact Work with clients who may have a physical or sensory disability Regular Liaise with government, non-government and community organisations Occasional Interact with members of the public who may display the full range of emotional expressions, including parents, partners, significant others, family members, advocates, doctors, police.
+Occasionally People Contact Work with clients who may have a physical or sensory disability Occasionally Liaise with government, non-government and community organisations Regular Interact with members of the public who may display the full range of emotional expressions, including parents, partners, significant others, family members, advocates, doctors, police.
 Regular Interact with clients and members of the public who could display verbal or physically challenging behaviour.
-Regular Facilitate access to specialist, generic and community services Occasional Undertake training and professional development activities.
-Regular Administrative Tasks Undertake administrative tasks which may include the following: computer work, filing, writing reports, case notes/plans and client records, participating in meetings, concentrating for long periods of time, managing resources and budget and researching and analysing information and data.
-Daily Undertake intensive administrative tasks, which include computer work, report writing (e.g. financial reports), participating in meetings and concentrating for long periods of time.
-Daily
+Regular Facilitate access to specialist, generic and community services Daily Undertake training and professional development activities.
+Occasionally Administrative Tasks Undertake administrative tasks which may include the following: computer work, filing, writing reports, case notes/plans and client records, participating in meetings, concentrating for long periods of time, managing resources and budget and researching and analysing information and data.
+Daily Undertake intensive administrative tasks, which include computer work, report writing (e.g. financial reports), participating in meetings and Daily concentrating for long periods of time.
 Use technology including photocopier, telephones including mobiles, fax, overhead projectors, televisions, videos, and electronic whiteboards.
 Daily Transport Drive vehicles possibly over long distances and in all traffic and weather conditions.
 Regular Drive vehicles with possible distractions from client behaviour, verbal or physical.
-Occasional
+Occasionally